HarshitNagar/Scilab_Print_Report/README.md

 # Scilab_Print_Report
-Downloads the reports of all successfully solved problems in scilab.
+Downloads the reports of all successfully solved problems in E-Lab Works for CSE, IT, Software (Both DS and OOPS)
-The program will read your mathslab number, registration number and password and will download all the reports of the questions which are 100% solved.
+The program will ask for your branch and Subject, registration number and password and will download all the reports of the questions which are 100% solved.
-The program uses Selenium Webdriver and is written using python.
+The program uses Selenium Webdriver and is written in Python.

-Known Bugs :
-No exception for waiting for page to load completely so might overwrite and evaluate some programs in case the internet speed reduces.
+PLEASE SEE THE ISSUES BEFORE USING THE PROGRAM